A Guide to 13 Most Popular Japanese Language Exams

 Test Centers and Exam Dates of NAT-Test

-- They organize the NAT Test almost every month.
-Test schedules are unavailable at every center and differ by country, so check your country-specific exam dates.
+• They organize the NAT Test almost every month.
+Test schedules are unavailable at all centers and vary by country; consult your country-specific exam dates.

-- NAT test centers are in 83 cities in 16 nations: Philippines, Vietnam, India, Japan, Thailand, Sri Lanka, China, Indonesia, Bangladesh, Bhutan, Kyrgyzstan, Mongolia, Myanmar, Cambodia, Nepal and Uzbekistan.
+• NAT test centers are in 83 cities in 16 nations: the Philippines, Vietnam, India, Japan, Thailand, Sri Lanka, China, Indonesia, Bangladesh, Bhutan, Kyrgyzstan, Mongolia, Myanmar, Cambodia, Nepal, and Uzbekistan.

 3. Business Japanese Proficiency Test (BJT)